-Continuing nonresident UCLA students seeking resident status, who feel they have met all UC residence requirements, may petition for a change of status for tuition purposes by filing a Petition for Residence Classification.
-A student who is in California solely for educational purposes is not eligible for California residence for tuition purposes.
+Continuing nonresident UCLA students seeking resident status, who feel they have met all UC residence requirements, may petition for a change of status for tuition purposes by submitting a completed Petition for Residence Classification with required documentation.
+A student who is in California solely for educational purposes is not eligible for status as a California resident for tuition purposes.

 Establishing California Residence

 Students who hope to establish California residence should consider three key factors.
 More details about these factors accompany the residence petition.